widdowquinn/pyani/README.md

 # `pyani`

-Whole-genome classification using Average Nucleotide Identity
+Application and Python module for whole-genome classification of microbes using Average Nucleotide Identity.

 -----